munificent/craftinginterpreters/book/a-map-of-the-territory.md

 no. Back in the days of yore when "front end" and "back end" were coined, compilers were much simpler.
 Later researchers invented new phases to stuff between the two halves.
-Rather than discard the old terms, William Wulf and company lumped them into the charming but spatially paradoxical name **middle end**.
+Rather than discard the old terms, William Wulf and company lumped those new phases into the charming but spatially paradoxical name **middle end**.

 ### Intermediate representations